Pointing up'ards shows two swords ready for a fight.

 The famous 'Hands of Victory' spanning the entrance of a parade ground in Baghdad was built by Saddam Hussein as a memorial to the soldiers who died in the Iran-Iraq War (1980-88).
 (Many observers consider the war ended in a stalemate, but both sides claimed victory.)

 Where swords on memorials typically point downwards, the Hands of Victory point upwards in honour of the war's victims.
 Each 24-ton sword blade is reputed to include metal retrieved from the weapons of the soldiers who died.
-After the American invasion in 2003, the monument fell into disrepair, but the Iraqi government ordered its restoration in January 2011.
+After the US-led invasion in 2003, the monument fell into disrepair, but the Iraqi government ordered its restoration in January 2011.

 Islam does not own the copyright on crossed swords, of course.
 Here's one example in a Christian context, the flag of Vinnytsia in Ukraine.